 Benchmark Reserve Capacity Price

-The Benchmark Reserve Capacity Price (BRCP) is calculated annually and is used as an input for calculating the Reserve Capacity Price and Reserve Capacity Security amounts.
+The Benchmark Reserve Capacity Price (BRCP) is an annual determination conducted by the Economic Regulation Authority (ERA).
+It serves as an input for calculating the Reserve Capacity Prices and Reserve Capacity Security amounts, providing pricing signals to market participants for the 2025 Reserve Capacity Cycle.

 Historical Benchmark Reserve Capacity Prices